vb-consulting/RazorSvelte/README.md

 Add similar commands for the other pages as needed or run the associated `rollup` command from the command prompt.

 - Build all pages:
-    - `build-all-pages`: Calls `Scripts/build-all.js` script to build and compile all pages.
+    - `frontend-build-all`: Calls `Scripts/build-all.js` script to build and compile all pages.

 - Other:

-    - `upgrade-npms`: Upgrades all NPM dependencies to the latest version.
+    - `npm-upgrade`: Upgrades all NPM dependencies to the latest version.
 Use this with caution.
 To be able to run this command, the global `npm-check-updates` dependency is required.
 Use `npm install -g npm-check-updates` to install.

 ## FAQ